mvysny/vok-orm/README.md

 * INSERTs/UPDATEs issued by the `Dao` for your entities will fail since they will use the bean field names instead of actual column name
-* You will be able to receive outcome of the SELECT and map it onto a bean, but auto-generated `Filter` objects (e.g. from the Grid filter-to-vok-orm-filters, or from the type-safe `SqlWhereBuilder` class) will use bean property names when constructing the SQL WHERE clause, causing the database to fail to execute such SELECT command.

-Please see [Issue #5](https://github.com/mvysny/vok-orm/issues/5) for more details.
+* You will be able to receive outcome of the SELECT and map it onto a bean, but auto-generated `Filter` objects (e.g. from the Grid filter-to-vok-orm-filters, or from the type-safe `SqlWhereBuilder` class) will use aliased column names (bean property names) when constructing the SQL WHERE clause, causing the database to fail to execute such SELECT command.
+Please see [Issue 5](https://github.com/mvysny/vok-orm/issues/5) for more details.

 ## A main() method Example